Can You Fix Your Spider or Varicose Veins at Home?

 While many sites may boast of home remedies such as herbal teas or dietary changes and exercise, it is recommended that you consult a varicose vein doctor near you to treat these veins and rule out any additional risks.
 Treatments for spider veins and varicose veins include:

-- This treatment involves injecting a solution into spider veins in order to shrink the vein and clot the blood.
+- This treatment involves injecting a solution into the affected veins in order to shrink the vein and clot the blood.

 - Endovenous Thermal Ablation.
 This treatment involves a small catheter placed inside the vein that uses heat to seal the vein closed.
 Once closed, and over time, the vein shrinks and is absorbed by the body.